sile-typesetter/casile/README.md

         FORMATS = pdf epub mobi odt docx app

-    Note this only affects the formats that get built by default from the `all` target, you can still build individual resources in any format manually.
+    Note this only affects the formats that get built by default from the `default` or `all` targets, you can still build individual resources in any format manually withouth them being listed here.

 * `BLEED` sets the bleed margin for press resources in mm.